burespe1/semantic-dictionary/drafts/DR_EU_2022-670/bridge-closures.md

 source: DR_EU_2022-670
 ---

-**Bridge closures:**
-dynamic information disseminating the closure of road rinks corresponding to bridges.
 >Bridge closures can be discerned into planned and unplanned in a similar fashion with "road closures".

 >Their unambiguous description requires the provision of information about their time validity (applies to planned bridge closures) or time of occurrence (applies to unplanned bridge closures).